kampersanda/rcomp/README.md

 The library employs the third-party libraries [cmd\_line\_parser](https://github.com/jermp/cmd_line_parser), [doctest](https://github.com/onqtam/doctest), [nameof](https://github.com/Neargye/nameof) and [tinyformat](https://github.com/c42f/tinyformat), whose header files are contained in this repository.

+The code has been tested only on Mac OS X and Linux.
+That is, this library considers only UNIX-compatible OS.

 ## Sample usage

 The executable `perf_rlbwt` provides a benchmark of RLBWT construction, as follows.